hmorchid/ada-project-analytixxperts2023/index.md

 We find that **D1 = 0.8** is significantly greater than **D2 = 0.02**.
 This result is coherent as Movie 1 appears to have a more diverse cast, even though Movie 2 includes a greater number of ethnicities.

+We utilized this index to analyze the films in our dataset, leading to the creation of the pie chart displayed below:

 <iframe src="assets/distrib_diversity_2.html" width="750px" height="500px" frameborder="0" position="relative">Genre plot</iframe>

+We observe that a high majority of the films have a very high gender diversity.
+For the ethnic diversity, the distribution is more nuanced but we can say that the majority of the films have a good ethnic diversity.

 #### Diversity as a sign of progress in the film industry ?